taliaperry/astro/pages/bibliography.md

 <a name="sandman3"></a>Sandman, Alison.
 “Educating Pilots: Licensing exams, Cosmography classes, and the Universidad de Mareantes in 16th century Spain.”
 In <i>Fernando Oliveira e o Seu Tempo Humanismo e Arte de Navegar no Renascimento Europeu</i>, 99–109.
 Ars Nautica.
 Cascais, Portugal: Patrimonia, 1999.

 <a name="savage-smith"></a>Savage-Smith, Emilie.
 “2.
-Celestial Mapping” In <i>The History of Cartography, Volume 2, Book 1: Cartography in the Traditional Islamic and South Asian Societies</i>, edited by J. B. Harley and David Woodward.
+Celestial Mapping.”
+In <i>The History of Cartography, Volume 2, Book 1: Cartography in the Traditional Islamic and South Asian Societies</i>, edited by J. B. Harley and David Woodward.
 Chicago, IL: University of Chicago Press, 1992.
 [Link to chapter](https://press.uchicago.edu/books/HOC/HOC_V2_B1/Volume2_Book1.html).

 <a name="silva"></a>Silva, Nuno Vassallo. <i>A Herança de Rauluchantim [The heritage of Rauluchantim]</i>.
 Lisbon: Museu de São Roque, 1996.